Italy: President offers politicians more time to avert snap elections | DW | 22.08.2019

 Prime Minister Giuseppe Conte then resigned from his post, blaming Salvini for trying to trigger early elections.

-M5S leader Luigi Di Maio had earlier in the day met with Mattarella and said: "Our loyal cooperation has been undermined by the unilateral opening of the crisis and by the presentation of a no-confidence motion."
+M5S leader Luigi Di Maio met with Mattarella earlier Thursday and said: "Our loyal cooperation has been undermined by the unilateral opening of the crisis and by the presentation of a no-confidence motion."

+Salvini, meanwhile, appeared to offer an olive branch to the League Party's former coalition partners, M5S, on condition it could pass legislation.

-Salvini extolled the virtues of a national vote following his meeting with the Italian president.
-The League leader told reporters that an early election is the best way out of the political crisis.
+Yet Salvini gave mixed messages as he also extolled the virtues of a national vote following his meeting with the Italian president.
+He said that an early election is the best way out of the political crisis and that "no one should fear the judgment of the people."

-His confidence would appear to be justified as his right-wing nationalist party is riding high in the opinion polls.
+His confidence would seem to be justified as his right-wing nationalist party is riding high in the opinion polls.

 jsi/sms (AFP, dpa, Reuters, AP)